v2.1 generally available — Apache 2.0 licensed

 Just-in-time access that expires on its own

 Standing privileges shrink to zero.
-Engineers request access for the window they need — minutes to days — and the grant revokes itself when the clock runs out.
+Engineers request access for the window they need — minutes to days — to a database or a governed API connection (scoped down to specific operations), and the grant revokes itself when the clock runs out.
 When production is down at 3 a.m., break-glass lets on-call act immediately: every admin is alerted the moment it happens, and a mandatory retro-review closes the loop.

-• Time-boxed grants, auto-revoked on expiry — no cleanup tickets
+• Time-boxed grants — on databases and API connections alike — auto-revoked on expiry, no cleanup tickets

 • Break-glass skips the queue, never the guardrails — masking, row security, and row caps still apply